Obscuretone/obscuretone.github.io/public/posts/en/government_control.md

 ---
 title: Should Canada Elect Senators?
 image: rt_senate_pid_controller.webp
-imagealt: "Canadian parliamentary components are arranged as an analog control loop with an elected-senate path causing resonance."
+imagealt: "Canadian parliamentary components are arranged as an analog control loop with an elected-senate path risking oscillation."
-imagecaption: "The House, Senate, and Crown redrawn as a control loop where adding another electoral input risks oscillation."
+imagecaption: "The House, Senate, and Crown redrawn as a control loop where adding another electoral input can amplify oscillation."
 imagesource: "AI-generated illustration created for obscuretone with OpenAI image generation."
-description: This article compares the three pillars of Canadian government to a PID controller, suggesting that an elected senate would lead to resonance.
+description: This article compares the three pillars of Canadian government to a PID controller and asks what an elected Senate would do to its accumulated state.
 tags: [government, canada, control-systems, senate, institutions]
 ---

 Canadian politics has a useful control-systems analogy: the House of Commons, Senate, and Crown behave a little like parts of a PID loop.
-While system control theory and political science are distant fields, the analogy holds up surprisingly well when we examine how different branches of government interact and how changes to the system, like electing senators, could affect political stability.
+This is an analogy about institutional roles and time horizons, not a claim that Parliament has a literal transfer function.
+With that limit stated, the comparison is useful when we examine how different branches interact and how changes to the system, like electing senators, could affect political stability.

 ## The Problem with Pure Democracy

-In a perfect world, democracy would involve voting on every issue, ensuring that the government is always aligned with the will of the people.
-But the logistical nightmare and dangers of such a system—imagine a society constantly pivoting with every whim of public opinion—make it unfeasible.
-Some science fiction, like [that unsettling episode of *The Orville*](https://orville.fandom.com/wiki/Majority_Rule), explores the risks of such systems.
-Instead, we have representative democracies, like Canada’s, where elected officials represent us in Parliament for fixed terms; the House of Commons describes Canada as a [representative democracy](https://www.ourcommons.ca/About/OurProcedure/SelectedDecisions/ch_01-e.html), and Elections Canada describes federal MPs as being chosen through [electoral districts](https://www.elections.ca/content.aspx?section=vot&dir=faq&document=faqvoting&lang=e).
+At one extreme, democracy could put far more policy questions directly to voters.
+At national scale, continuous voting would create logistical, attention, consistency, and majoritarian problems; [that unsettling episode of *The Orville*](https://orville.fandom.com/wiki/Majority_Rule) turns the failure mode into science fiction.
+Canada instead uses representative democracy: Parliament's education site describes it as a [representative democracy](https://learn.parl.ca/en/games/game5/index.html), and Elections Canada describes federal MPs as being chosen through [electoral districts](https://www.elections.ca/content.aspx?section=vot&dir=faq&document=faqvoting&lang=e).

 But here’s the catch: the average Canadian’s beliefs and priorities are constantly shifting.
 Whether it’s due to economic changes, global events, or social movements, public opinion is a moving target.
 The government needs to respond to these changes, but without veering too far off course or bouncing between extremes.
 This is where I find the analogy to PID loops useful.

 ## What is a PID Loop?

-In control systems, a [PID controller (Proportional-Integral-Derivative)](https://en.wikipedia.org/wiki/Proportional%E2%80%93integral%E2%80%93derivative_controller) is used to manage and stabilize outputs—like keeping your car at a set speed while accounting for inclines and declines.
-Just as the PID loop adjusts the throttle to smooth out deviations from the target speed, the different elements of the Canadian government work to stabilize policy and governance in the face of changing public opinion.
+In control systems, a [PID controller (Proportional-Integral-Derivative)](https://ctms.engin.umich.edu/CTMS/index.php/Content/MotorSpeed/Simulink/Control/Content/Basics/Content/MotorPosition/Simulink/Simscape/Introduction/Simulink/Control/?example=Introduction&section=ControlPID) combines responses to present error, accumulated error, and the rate of change of error.
+The exact effect of each term depends on the plant and tuning: integral action can remove persistent offset but can also increase overshoot, while derivative action often adds damping.
+The political analogy is about what information each institution carries into the loop.

 A PID loop has three parts:

 1. **Proportional (P):** Adjusts the output based on the current error.
-2. **Integral (I):** Accounts for accumulated past errors to smooth long-term changes.
+2. **Integral (I):** Accumulates past error so persistent offset cannot be ignored.
-3. **Derivative (D):** Predicts future errors to prevent overcorrections.
+3. **Derivative (D):** Responds to how quickly error is changing and can limit overcorrection.

 Now, let’s map these components to the Canadian political system.